 Fire pits make great additions to any outdoor space and instantly increase visual appeal.
-We don’t recommend placing a Fire Pit Gallery fire pit on a wooden surface, such as a deck or patio, because you run the risk of damaging that surface.
+We don’t recommend placing a Fire Pit Gallery fire pit on a wooden surface, such as a deck or patio.
+You’ll run the risk of damaging that surface.
 However, if you do choose to place your fire pit on a wooden surface, take these measures to protect that space.

 Prep Your Wooden Surface

-You may have picked the perfect spot for your fire pit, but you should also make sure that it’s strong enough to hold up.
-Steel fire pits can be quite heavy and to decrease the risk of them falling through or damaging your wooden surface, make sure it’s strong enough to hold a weight greater than the combination weight of your fire pit, any additional furniture on your patio and the estimated weight of multiple people.
+You may have picked the perfect spot for your fire pit.
+However, you should also make sure that it’s strong enough to hold up.
+Steel fire pits can be quite heavy.
+You’ll want o decrease the risk of it falling through or damaging your wooden surface.
+Do this by making sure it’s strong enough to hold a weight greater than the combination weight of your fire pit, any additional furniture on your patio and the estimated weight of multiple people.

 No matter if you place your fire pit on land or a wooden surface, make sure the space around it is clear.
 Try not to put potted plants or flammable furnishings near your fire pit.
 Also avoid setting your fire pit into an area that easily fills with dead leaves in case embers fly from it.
 If you’re looking for a fire pit that doesn’t produce embers, consider one with a LPG (liquefied petroleum gas) or NG (natural gas) fuel source.

 Although our steel fire pits don’t burn hot enough to create a fire on contact with your wooden surface, you should still protect it.
 There are metal plates that are designed specifically to be a base for fire bowls and pits that you might want to consider.
 Many of them, however, are not the most attractive options.